Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

 Fragrant perennial with purple blooms, silver foliage, and is drought-tolerant.

-Perennials come back year after year, saving time and money on replanting.
-Their deep root systems help prevent soil erosion and improve soil health.
-Many perennials also attract pollinators, supporting a healthy and vibrant garden ecosystem.
-Additionally, they require less maintenance once established, making them ideal for low-effort landscaping.
+Perennials return year after year, reducing the need and cost of replanting.
+Their extensive root systems help prevent erosion and enhance soil quality.
+Many perennials also draw pollinators, promoting a healthy and lively garden ecosystem.
+Once established, they need minimal upkeep, making them perfect for low-maintenance landscaping.

-Water perennials deeply but less frequently to encourage strong root growth.
-Apply mulch around the base to retain moisture and suppress weeds.
-Remove spent blooms and trim dead foliage to promote healthy growth and a tidy appearance.
-Fertilize in early spring with a balanced fertilizer to support vibrant blooms and foliage.
-Divide overcrowded plants every few years to maintain vigor and prevent disease.
+Water perennials thoroughly but less often to encourage deep, healthy roots.
+Spread mulch around the base to conserve moisture and reduce weeds.
+Remove faded blooms and trim dead leaves to support vigorous growth and keep plants looking neat.
+Fertilize in early spring with a balanced fertilizer to encourage strong foliage and bright flowers.
+Divide crowded plants every few years to maintain vitality and prevent disease.